Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 He shared that thought in his letter to Naydi.
 Writing letters helped him clear his mind almost as well as exercise did.
 And the history of Gaori lettering was one of those mysteries he *ached* to solve.

 The basics were simple.
 That was the whole *point.* Each little line and shape was a phoneme, combine them to get a syllable.
-The rules were clear, simple, regular…way too perfect.
+The rules were clear, simple, regular... way too perfect.
 So even if language shifted and changed over the centuries, he could read Fyu’s poetry aloud.
 Couldn’t understand half of it, but poetry like that was about rhythm, tone and cadence anyway.

 Fyu had been a way better poet.
 Sometimes, Daar wished he could talk to the old legend, get ‘ta know him some more.
 How the hell would Fyu have handled a problem like Leemu?

-… Would he have even understood it?
+...
+Would he have even understood it?
 Tech-wise, Fyu had lived in an age a lot more like the Ten’gewek than like modern Gao.

 Daar blinked and put his pen down, carefully wiping the ink off and setting it aside in its holder, putting the lid back on the ink and closing his antique writing case with all the careful precision that the civilized art demanded.
 That done, he sat back and frowned.